 The world of product photography constantly grows larger as more and more companies and brands around the world need to show off their products.

 Product photography is the art of taking photos for the primary purpose of promotion and advertising.
 This doesn’t mean you can’t be artistic with it, but that may come with guidance for the brand you are working for.
-If you’re doing it for fun at home, no rules apply!
+But if you’re doing it for fun at home, no rules apply!

-During this product photography tutorial, we’ll cover all the basics skills such as composition, shot building, intimate lighting and focus.
+During this tutorial, we’ll cover all the product photography basics skills such as composition, shot building, intimate lighting and focussing.
 With our attention on beginner photographers, we’ll concentrate these ideas to be carried out in-home photo projects.

 You don’t need to spend much on your product photography kit as you’ll see – we’ll always suggest cheaper alternatives where possible!